 Quick and Easy.
 Although the shrimp do need to marinate for 30 minutes for the best flavor, the actual hands-on cooking time for prepping and stir-frying is less than 20 minutes.
 Simply combine the Hunan shrimp ingredients as directed, blend the sauces, marinate the shrimp, and cook over high heat for a few minutes until done.

-How to Make This Shrimp Stir Fry Recipe
+How to Make Hunan Shrimp

 - Marinate the Shrimp.
 In a large bowl, first whisk together cornstarch and cold water.
 Then add the remaining shrimp marinade ingredients.
 Peel and devein the shrimp; feel free to remove or leave the tails on.
 Add the cleaned raw shrimp to the bowl, cover, and let the shrimp marinate in the refrigerator for 30 minutes.